skypjack/entt/docs/md/meta.md

   ```

   The function returns instances of `meta_any` that directly refer to the actual
   elements.
-Modifying the returned object will then directly modify the element
+Modifying the returned object directly modifies the element inside
-  inside the container.<br/>
+  the container.<br/>
   Depending on the underlying sequence container, this operation may not be as
   efficient.
 For example, in the case of an `std::list`, a positional access
   translates to a linear visit of the list itself (probably not what the user